 Redefine yourself, and don’t focus on what you consider flaws.
 Those are quirks, and they are gorgeous.
 Whatever you don’t like about your body, change the way you view it.

-Your body carries you and all that important junk inside you around.
-Your belly breaks down foods and keeps you energized and going.
-Your legs are beautiful and are like strong flower stems that hold you up.
+Your body carries you and all that important junk inside you around, and your belly breaks down foods and keeps you energized and going.
+Remember, your legs are beautiful and are like strong flower stems that hold you up.
 Your butt is perfect, because all butts are perfect.
 Just change the way you talk to yourself and you’ll start to see that magnificent person staring back at you in the mirror.
 If you can start this process and keep trying, then that positivity and confidence will flow.

 Every morning this summer, I want you to wake up and remember: